TRAINING APP FOR SUICIDE & CRISIS HELPLINE VOLUNTEERS

 GETTING USERS STARTED

 Referencing from the user manual that volunteers have to go through.
 We studied the manual thoroughly and learned from experts, we categorize the application into different skills and ensure that users will only be able to move on to the next skill only when completed with the current skill.

 The application uses Word2Vec to match the user's input to the closest appropriate respond.
-Word2Vec is a group of related models that are used to produce word embeddings.
+Word2Vec is a group of related models that are used to produce word embedded.
 In certain of the exercises on the app i.e: Reflection module, the user would need to paraphrase based on the scenario given, and the user is required to use his/her voice.

 To use Listen, it has to be intuitive, efficient and effective for users to use.
 It must also be engaging and visually appealing for users to keep returning and using Listen to learn the modules.